CocoCSforever/Cinema-Room-Manager/README.md

 (2) Buy tickets and display the current state of the seating arrangement when needed.

-(3) A user can buy a ticket that has already been purchased by another user.
+(3) A user cannot buy a ticket that has already been purchased by another user.

 (4) The stats will show the current income, total income, the number of available seats, and the percentage of occupancy.